clearlinux/clear-linux-documentation/source/get-started/cloud-install/qingcloud.rst

       Create SSH Key

 #.
 In the SSH key creation interface, you can fill in the key name, and select
-   the encryption method you need.
-After confirming that it is correct, click the :guilabel:`提交` (Submit) button.
+   encryption method you prefer.
+After confirming that they are correct, click the :guilabel:`提交` (Submit) button.

    .. figure:: /_figures/qingcloud/QingCloud-6.png